erblast/datistics/content/post/2019-03-24-easyalluvial-0-2-0-released.md

-# 4 Dimensional Partial Dependency Plots
+# 4 Dimensional Partial Dependence Plots
 Techniques for explaining the predictions of machine learning models have been discussed a lot lately.
 For an introduction into the topic I can recommend this excellent ebook [Interpretable Machine Learning by Christoph Molnar](https://christophm.github.io/interpretable-ml-book/).
-Inspired by packages like `plotmo` and `pdp` which can make partial dependency plots (PDP) of 2 feature variables against the response variable I tested whether alluvial plots, which can basically line up an unlimited amount of features on a 2 dimensional plane, can be used to make PDPs with more than 2 feature variables.
+Inspired by packages like `plotmo` and `pdp` which can make partial dependence plots (PDP) of 2 feature variables against the response variable I tested whether alluvial plots, which can basically line up an unlimited amount of features on a 2 dimensional plane, can be used to make PDPs with more than 2 feature variables.
 And basically it turns out that you can use 4 features before things get to cluttered.
 And this is how it looks like:

 ```{r eval = F}